 A student who wishes to drop a course should consult the graduate program director of the student's degree program.
-The procedures for dropping a course are outlined on the web at http://schedule.baylor.edu.
 During the first five days of the semester, students may drop courses on BearWeb (change of schedule fee assessed beginning eighth day of class for fall or spring terms).
-After that date, all courses dropped will be processed through the Registration and Academic Records Office.
-For the fall and spring semesters, if a student drops a course before the end of the twentieth class day, there is no grade assigned.
-After that date through the fortieth class day, the instructor of record must asssign a grade of DP or DF and sign the Change in Schedule form next to the grade.
-A grade of DF will carry the same value as a grade of "F." After the fortieth class day, a grade of DF is automatically assigned if there are no compelling extenuating circumstances with the case.
+After that date, all courses dropped will be processed through the Office of the Registrar.
+For the fall and spring semesters, if a student drops a course before the end of the fiftieth class day, there will be a grade of W (Withdrawal) placed on the student's transcript.